 Removing infected foliage is sometimes all you need to do to contain a problem.
 Good sanitation for fungal problem such as leaf streak on day lilies is all you need.

-Remove aphids from plants by giving them a strong blast of water form your hose.
+Remove aphids from plants by giving them a strong blast of water from your hose.
 Repeat for good control.
 Encourage beneficial insects, such as ladybugs that eat pests by planting flowers that are attractive to them such as yarrrow, lovage, zinnias and gem marigolds.

 Neem oil is a broad-spectrum, botanical insecticide and fungicide.
 Use against Japanese beetles, thrips, mites, aphids and powdery mildew.
 Garlic also has anti-fungal and insecticidal properties (look for products such as Garlic Barrier®).